raruhan6-ops/vue3-lab/README.md

 ```
 The application will be available at `http://localhost:5173`.

 #### Lab 7 Notes
 - Lab7 features multi-GeoJSON overlay, Gaode map, and performance optimizations for large files.
 - UI and header are consistent with other labs, and dark mode is fully supported.

+#### Lab 8 Notes
+- Lab8 demonstrates symbol visualization with local icons, category filtering, and interactive mapping.
+- Uses local PNG icons in `public/icons/` for all categories (study, sports, food, etc.).
+- All mapping, filtering, and interaction requirements are met per the instructions.

 ## 📂 Project Structure